Pguin12/CartoonRecommender/README.md

 If they just want a general filtering system, we used a priority queue to help sort and give the shows with the best result.

+TO RUN:
+Download the .cpp and .h files.
+Download the dataset.
+ENSURE ALL FILES IN DATA SET IS LOCATED WHERE YOUR EXECUTABLE IS.
+Run program through main.cpp

 Dataset used: https://www.kaggle.com/datasets/denizbilginn/tv-shows